 In his spare time, Will indulges his interests in technology and photography.
 He is honoured to join the Local Governing Body of Addington Valley Academy and looks forward to sharing in the journey ahead.

-Janet has worked as a senior manager in the education sector for over 25 years.
-She is currently Chief Operating Officer at Orchard Hill College and Academy Trust and previously was Head of Carshalton College.
+Janet recently retired from her role as Chief Operating Officer at Orchard Hill College and Academy Trust, having worked as a senior manager in the education sector for over 25 years, including as Head of Carshalton College.
 She has extensive experience in apprenticeships, vocational education, higher education and SEND and was Designated Safeguarding Lead at Carshalton College.
 Prior to retraining to be a further education lecturer, Janet worked for the Ministry of Defence and Esso Petroleum.
 Janet says, ‘It is an honour and privilege to have worked with so many young people and adults and see them succeed and flourish in their chosen career pathway’.

 You can contact the Chair of Governors, Lucy Davey, at Addington Valley Academy, c/o Orchard Hill College Academy Trust, Quadrant House, 8th Floor – The Quadrant, Sutton SM2 5AS, or via email at firstname.lastname@example.org

 Please click here for details of OHCAT’s Trust structure and further Trust governance information.